minprog/app-studio/40 Guided/30 Friendsr/content.md

 At this point, test your code by putting a log message inside the `onItemClick()` method of your listener class.
 The log should be shown every time an item in your `GridView` is clicked (it is shown in the **Run** tab, which you may need to open using ![](run.png)).

-### Extract what actually was clicked on
+## Extract what actually was clicked on

 The whole idea of the OnItemClickListener was to recognize exactly which sub-item of our layout was clicked, but as of now that is not happening yet.
 However, all tools to do this are present.
 When taking a look at the `onItemClick()` method, notice that this method has 4 arguments that will be passed on to it when it's invoked.

 We will make use of the `adapterView` argument, which holds a reference to the parent view with all the items, combined with the `int i`, which tells us the position.
 You can call the method `getItemAtPosition(i)` on the `adapterView`, which then will give you what item is present on that position in the parent layout behind the scenes.

 This is what we want, because we made a list of `Friend` objects that are now being rendered by our adapter.
-So if we call getItemAtPosition, we will get back a `Friend` object that we can the use to pass on to the second activity.
+So if we call `getItemAtPosition()`, we will get back a `Friend` object that we can the use to pass on to the second activity.

     Friend clickedFriend = (Friend) adapterView.getItemAtPosition(i);

-Notice the (Friend)?
+Try changing your log message to print the `name` of the `Friend` object!

+> Notice that `(Friend)`?
 This is called *casting* and is necessary because `getItemAtPosition()` does not actually return a `Friend` object yet, but a generic Java Object.
 So if we want to put it in a variable of type `Friend` it will need to be cast to that type first.
-When working with custom model class objects, this is something that is often needed, but luckily very simple to do.
+When working with custom model classes, this is something that is often needed, but luckily very simple to do.

-### Creating an Intent

 Now that we have access to which `Friend` item was actually clicked, we want to pass this information to the next activity.
 To direct the user from one activity to another, Android makes use of the `Intent` class.
 An `Intent` typically looks something like this:

     Intent intent = new Intent(MainActivity.this, ProfileActivity.class);
     startActivity(intent);

-It specifies the context where we are coming from, in this case `MainActivity.this` and also tells the intent where to go next, which is the `ProfileActivity.class` bit.
-A special thing to pay attention to with an `Intent` is that you still need to fire it.
-We have now just created the intent on the first line, but this in itself does nothing yet in terms of starting another activity.
+It specifies the context where we are coming from, in this case `MainActivity.this` and also tells the intent where to go next, which is the `ProfileActivity.class`.
+A special thing to pay attention to with an `Intent` is that you still need to *perform* it.
+Creating an `Intent` object in itself does nothing yet in terms of starting another activity.

-For the intent to execute, you need to call `startActivity(intent)` as well.
-This is practical, because sometimes you might want to add some information to the intent that you want passed on between activities (like in this case which `Friend` was clicked) before you fire the intent.

 Remember that we made the `Friend` model class implement `Serializable`?
 This was done so that you can now easily pass `Friend` objects with intents.
 Adding something to an `Intent` is done with key-value pairs, with the key (which is just a `String`) allowing you to retrieve the value from the intent in the next activity.
 In our case, the intent might look something like this:

         Intent intent = new Intent(MainActivity.this, ProfileActivity.class);
-        intent.putExtra("clicked_friend_key", clickedFriend);
+        intent.putExtra("clicked_friend", clickedFriend);
         startActivity(intent);

-We now added the clicked `Friend` object to the intent, so it will be passed on `ProfileActivity` and we can extract it using the key *"clicked_friend_key"*.
-Extraction is very simple as well, in the `onCreate()` of the second activity, you can simply use `getIntent()` and then extract the value from the intent using the key you provided when you created the intent:
+We just added the clicked `Friend` object to the intent, so it will be passed on `ProfileActivity` and we can extract it using the key `"clicked_friend"`.

+Now, in the `onCreate()` of the second activity, you can simply use `getIntent()` and then extract the value from the intent using the key you provided when you created the intent:

         Intent intent = getIntent();
         Friend retrievedFriend = (Friend) intent.getSerializableExtra("clicked_friend_key");